drl2/ezd6-fvtt/README.md

 - Item descriptions are now formattable rather than plain text
 - There were several (potentially conflicting) requests for more sub-types for Equipment; compromised by adding "Magic" and "Other" types as catch-alls for what doesn't quite fit elsewhere
 - Added a button to replenish a Hero Die by spending 5 Karma
-- Added a system option (Game Settings -> Configure Settings -> EZD6) to show Karma changes in chat.
+- Added system options (Game Settings -> Configure Settings -> EZD6) to show Karma and Hero Dice changes in chat.
 Turned off ("Never") by default.
 - Added a system option to show 'to hit' on player chharacter sheet like on monster sheet.
 Off by default - this is mainly for RRs who want to customize the rules
 - Added magic resistance roller to character & monster sheets.
 Magic resistance dice can be specified on the monster sheet, and a system option is avaliable to make the # of dice editable for player characters.
+- Added magic roll button to monster sheet for magic casting or spell-like powers (e.g. dragon breath)
 - Added plus/minus icons for single-click increment/decrement of strikes
-- todo: min/full-size character sheet
+- Added magic section to monster sheet
+- Added "mini sheet" capability for characters and monsters.
+These are small displays with name, basic stats, and buttons for basic roll types that take up very little space on screen, so now full-size character sheets can stay closed most of the time.
+See the separate [New features in version 1.1.0](v110_changes.md) documentation for more info.

 ### [1.0.1] - 2022-09-15
 - Minor config changes to suppress warning messages at startup on Foundry v10.
 Currently still supports v9 but future versions will probably be v10 only.